Five Precepts or Gifts

 Content The third precept involves practicing moderation in sexual behavior.

-Practical Application This does not mean abstaining from sex entirely, but rather engaging in it responsibly and ethically.
+Practical Application This does not mean abstaining from sex entirely, but rather engaging in it responsibly and ethically, looking for intimate and loving relationships and friendships.
 It encourages mindfulness and self-control to avoid harmful or unwholesome actions related to sexuality.

 Not Lying (MicchÄ-vasa)